Turkmenistan Country Summary

 0 (bad) - 100 (good) |

-Turkmenistan faces significant challenges related to crime and corruption, with widespread government corruption acting as a major barrier to investment and business development across various sectors.
-The lack of independent institutions to combat corruption, ineffective enforcement of anti-corruption laws, and a judiciary that is controlled by the government contribute to a climate where criminal activities, including human trafficking and drug trafficking, thrive, while civil society remains virtually non-existent and unable to address these issues effectively.
+Turkmenistan faces significant challenges related to crime and corruption, characterized by widespread government corruption that hinders investment and business development across all sectors.
+The lack of independent institutions to combat corruption, ineffective enforcement of anti-corruption laws, and the pervasive involvement of state actors in criminal activities contribute to a climate of impunity and limited resilience against crime.

 Economy